The 13th International Small Island Cultures conference will be held in St. John’s from June 15–19, 2017 at Memorial University of Newfoundland.

 $17 to $27 each (plus fees and taxes)

 We are not holding any seats for conference participants, so get your tickets early to ensure you get a seat.
-Please use the link or phone number below to purchase your tickets, as this option is not available on our registration page.
+Click here or call 1-709-753-4531 to purchase tickets, as you cannot do so on our registration page.

 Photo: Macpherson College Residence